 Angkor Wat – An Architectural Marvel

-Dedicated originally to Vishnu, the magnificent temple complex of Angkor Wat is the largest religious monument built anywhere in the world.
-Considered an architectural marvel, the temple is an imposing sight with a majestic facade and five tall towers that can be seen from a distance.
-The symmetry and precision with which the temple complex was built are striking.
-Because of the symmetry, all the five towers on the top can only be seen at a certain angle.
+Dedicated originally to Vishnu, the magnificent temple at Angkor Wat is the largest religious monument in the world.
+Considered an architectural marvel, it is an awe-inspiring sight with a majestic facade and five tall and imposing towers, which are visible from a great distance.
+The symmetry and precision with which the temple was built are striking.
+Because of the perfect symmetry, all the towers are only visible at a certain angle.

-Unlike many other famous monuments, it was never really abandoned and was in use continuously since it was built.
-While it was built as a Hindu temple with cultural and religious influences from India, the architecture and building techniques are unique to Cambodia.
+Unlike many other famous monuments, it was never really abandoned and was in use continuously since its inception.
+Although it was built as a Hindu temple with cultural and religious influences from India, the architecture and building techniques were unique to Cambodia.
 There are no Hindu or Buddhist monuments in the Indian subcontinent that are as massive as Angkor Wat.
-The temple was built with local ingenuity and talent that was around for many centuries, even before the Khmer rulers came to power.
+The temple was built with local ingenuity and talent that existed for many centuries, even before the Khmer rulers came to power.

 The people of Cambodia are very proud of their heritage, and it is evident from the fact that the Cambodian flag carries the image of Angkor Wat.
 During the civil war in the 70s and 80s, monuments did not suffer any damage as the rival sides were very protective of their heritage.

 Angkor Wat is a part of the larger Angkor Archaeological Park, which was declared a UNESCO World Heritage site in 1992.
 The preservation and restoration of Angkor Wat started in 1908 by the French and is now being undertaken by the Government of Cambodia with the help of many countries, including Japan, France, and India.